 Policy 3: A precautionary approach is adopted when considering adverse effects on indigenous biodiversity.

-Policy 4: Indigenous biodiversity is resilient to the effects of climate change.
+Policy 4: Indigenous biodiversity is managed to promote resilience to the effects of climate change.

 Policy 5: Indigenous biodiversity is managed in an integrated way, within and across administrative boundaries.